All files submitted in the VideoHive Stock Footage category must be prepared for commercial use.

-- Stock Footage must be provided within a Quicktime MOV or MP4 container, and must use one of the following encoding formats (no other formats are accepted at this time):
+- Stock Footage must be provided within a Quicktime MOV or MP4 container, and must use one of the following encoding formats:

 - Photo JPEG

 - Apple ProRes 422

 - Stock Footage must be one of the following resolutions:

 - Stock Footage must be a minimum of 5 seconds of usable footage in order to be accepted.
 If 5 usable seconds cannot be produced in any one clip, we suggest packing together a few similar clips that when combined will equal 5 seconds or more in total length.

 - If your project includes footage of a recognizable private property, human face, or identifiable feature that needs a signed talent or property release, you must scan the release forms and upload in PDF or JPG format.